The Best Ethernet Cable for Gaming

 Shopping around you might have noticed Cat7 patch cables.
 They seem like the way to go, as they are typically shielded and promise extremely high performance.
 The truth is that Category 7 is not an ANSI/TIA recognized standard.
 It does not exist in North America.
 There is an ISO International standard that addresses Cat7, but how can you trust that the cable has been certified to this level of performance?
 I do not recommend this type of patch cable.
 Like many others, I was initially confused and thought this cable must be somehow “better” because I did not always work for an Ethernet cable manufacturer and was not Certified at the time.

 Not sure what type of Ethernet cable you have?
 If cable jacket printing confuses you, you are not alone.
 Take a look at Ethernet Cable Identification for Beginners: Reading Print Legends.

 There you have it.
-Hopefully all of your questions have been answered by now.
+Hopefully all of your questions have been answered by now concerning the best Ethernet cord for gaming.
 If not, feel free to reach out!
-As always, Happy Networking!

 trueCABLE presents the information on our website, including the “Cable Academy” blog and live chat support, as a service to our customers and other visitors to our website subject to our website terms and conditions.
 While the information on this website is about data networking and electrical issues, it is not professional advice and any reliance on such material is at your own risk.